ebarooni/capacitor-docgen/README.md

 # @capacitor/docgen

+> [!IMPORTANT]
+> This repository is a fork of [@capacitor/docgen](https://github.com/ionic-team/capacitor-docgen).
+It will be maintained only until the upstream repository supports
+> extended and implemented interfaces.

 Docs Readme Markdown and JSON Generator for [Capacitor](https://capacitorjs.com/) Plugins.

 - Designed specifically for generating docs for Capacitor plugins using TypeScript